ronnn-ddr/union_shop/prompt.md

 2. **Update References**: Change any mentions of "product_categories" or "categories" that link to this page to "Collections" in [`lib/main.dart`](lib/main.dart ), navigation, and other files to maintain functionality.

 3. **Make Dynamic**: Replace hardcoded categories with dynamic data from `lib/data/collections.dart`.
 Display collections as cards or buttons, with name, description, and image.
-On tap, navigate to the appropriate page (e.g., 'Clothing' to '/collections/clothing'), or show a snackbar for unavailable collections.
+On tap, navigate to the appropriate page (e.g., 'Clothing' to '/collection/clothing'), or do nothing for unavailable collections.
 Ensure collections are tied to the products dataset by deriving them from the unique values in products' collections field.
+Implement dynamic routing for collections, by renaming the current clothing page to a dynamic collection page that filters products based on the collection ID from the URL, analogous to how ProductPage works with product IDs.

 Additional requirements:
 - Use Flutter widgets like ListView or GridView for displaying collections.